 These Nuts Stain!

 Native Americans used the tree for its fruit and tapped the sap to make syrup and butter.
 Black walnut fruit turns ripe in October, its yellow-green husk covers the black Walnut.
-The yellow-green husk turns black and create a very strong black dye.
+The yellow-green husk turns black and creates a very strong black dye.
 This dye stains everything.
 Native Americans used this dye for their clothing, maps and writing.
 Now that we have our walnut bounty, its time to prep the nuts by getting rid of the husks.
 Husking is not hard, but you must wear gloves because these nuts stain!
 Check out this quick video to see how we “de-husked” our black walnuts:

-It’s amazing how time consuming it is to get rid of the black walnut husks.
+It’s amazing how time-consuming it is to get rid of the black walnut husks.
 You can buy equipment to help — a tree shaker ($5,000) or Push Black Walnut Harvester ($500) would make the processes much easier.
 But for now, We’ll stick with our trusty half brick.

 More Walnut Info…

 Here are some more interesting articles about walnuts.
 Who knew these nuts were so popular!